dashdotdotdashdotdot/MyBlog/content/about.md

 ### Trade secrets?

 I am an admirer of the legendary photographer Ansel Adams who said: "I have no secrets of craft, I answer as best I can inquiries on equipment, methods, and relevant situations.
 I have also used the detailed captions of my technical books as a means of teaching by example and these have apparently been one of the books most appealing aspects."
-It is this standard that I aspire to in this context.
+It is this standard that I aspire to in this context (within reason).

 ### Powered by a dashboard